Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 •	"How did it feel when someone asked for your permission?"
 •	"Why might someone say 'no' to having their photo taken or shared?"
 •	"What should you do if someone doesn't want their photo taken?"
+•	"How does asking permission relate to what Po learned about choosing what to share?"
 Assessment: Observe students' ability to ask for permission respectfully and respect others' decisions.
 Adaptations:
 •	For younger students: Teacher can handle all photo-taking while students practice asking permission
 •	For more advanced students: Discuss different contexts where permission might change (school vs. home, etc.)
-Activity 2: "Share or Don't Share" Sorting Game Learning Objective: Students will evaluate what information is appropriate to share in different contexts.
+Activity 2: "Share or Don't Share" Sorting Game Learning Objective: Students will evaluate what information is appropriate to share in different contexts, learning to make thoughtful sharing decisions like Po did.

+**Story Connection:** This activity reinforces Po's learning about choosing what to share carefully, just like he learned to use privacy settings to control who sees his information.

 Materials:
 •	Large sorting mats labeled "Safe to Share," "Ask a Grown-Up First," and "Keep Private"
 •	Information cards with various types of information and scenarios
 •	Small baskets for group work
 Instructions:
+1. Discuss how Po learned to think carefully about what information to share.
-1. Divide students into small groups.
+2. Divide students into small groups.
-2. Provide each group with a set of sorting mats and information cards.
+3. Provide each group with a set of sorting mats and information cards.
-3. Read each information card and discuss where it belongs.
+4. Read each information card and discuss where it belongs.
-4. Have groups sort their cards onto the appropriate mats.
+5. Have groups sort their cards onto the appropriate mats.
-5. Come together as a class to compare answers and discuss any differences.
+6. Come together as a class to compare answers and discuss any differences.
-6. Create a class chart summarizing the guidelines for sharing.
+7. Create a class chart summarizing the guidelines for sharing, similar to how Po learned to use privacy settings.
 Information Card Examples:
 •	"Your favorite animal"
 •	"Your home address"